 32 | 3 ⅞ |

 The chart shows the typical size of meat grinders best for homes.
 The bigger the meat grinder, the larger the feeding tube.
-You can change the exit grinding plate type to make meatballs, sausages, and others.
+You can change the exit grinding plate type to make meatballs, sausages, etc.

 Make sure it has a reverse function.

-The meat will get stuck into your meat grinder someday.
-So it’s essential to see if your meat grinder, especially those electric ones, has any reverse motor function or not.
+Someday, meat will get stuck in your meat grinder.
+So it’s essential to see if your meat grinder, especially those electric ones, has a reverse motor function.
 Without the feature, it’ll be hard to unclog the meat grinder.

-Why?
-Because you’ll want to make sausages at some point.
-So make sure your chosen meat grinder model offers a sausage stuffer or sausage attachment option.
+You’ll want to make sausages at some point, so make sure your chosen meat grinder model offers a sausage stuffer or sausage attachment option.

 Nothing but stainless steel

 I’m talking about the grinder blade.
-Do not settle for anything less than a stainless steel cutting blade because the stainless steel blade stays sharp for a long time.
-It’s also hygienic and less prone to rusting over time.
-This durable and sharp cutting blade is the reason for the ground meat and vegetables you crave for.
+Do not settle for anything less than a stainless steel cutting blade.
+Stainless steel blades stay sharp for a long time, are hygienic, and are less prone to rusting over time.
+This durable and sharp cutting blade is the reason for the ground meat and vegetables you crave.

 Never compromise on durability.

 Durability was never an issue for manual meat grinders.
-But with electric meat grinders, manufacturers use plastic frames as a cost-cutting incentive.
+However, manufacturers use plastic frames as a cost-cutting incentive with electric meat grinders.

 Should you go for the manual or the electric meat grinder?

-If you want something simple, durable, dependable, and operating without a power source, the manual meat grinder is your bread and butter.
+If you want something simple, durable, dependable, and operating without a power source, the manual meat grinder is your best choice.

-But if you don’t like to stress out your arms because there are lot of grinding to do, settle for an electric meat grinder.
+But if you don’t like stressing out your arms because there is a lot of grinding to do, settle for an electric meat grinder.

 Want a meat grinder for your home or your restaurant?

-If you need a grinder to make some meatballs, sausages, ground meat dough, etc., for your home, get a low-powered electric meat grinder.
+If you need a grinder to make meatballs, sausages, ground meat dough, etc., at home, get a low-powered electric meat grinder.

 But for restaurants, you can’t settle for anything less than a commercial electric meat grinder.
 They are big and offer faster grinding power at a ridiculous speed.